 The El Camino was the first of its kind.
-The pickup truck bed feature combined with a medium sized sedan.
-It is now a collector favorite, but I think its user-friendly storage feature is what truly allows it to hold a place on the list of ugliest cars of the 1970’s.
+The pickup truck bed feature is combined with a medium-sized sedan.
+It is now a collector favorite, but I think its user-friendly storage feature is what truly allows it to hold a place on the list of ugliest cars of the 1970s.

 This car seemed to have little to no thought put forth when being designed.
 I understand the idea of combining the truck bed idea to a sedan, that part is clear.
-What isn’t so clear is why would they do such a thing?
-Would people really roll up to a construction site in one these with a bed full of tools?
+What isn’t so clear is why would they do such a thing.
+Would people really roll up to a construction site in one of these with a bed full of tools?

 Most people that want a sedan want a sedan for the seats and the size being more manageable.
 This car simply denies its user of the most useful features of both types of vehicles.
 Yes, it’s one of the ugliest cars of the 70s, but at least you can put some stuff in the back.

 #7.
 Ugly 1970’s Car: The Volkswagen Thing

 Wow, the hippies in this early 1970s ad for “Thing” don’t look very safe or happy!
 Maybe they’re still bummed about the whole Charles Manson thing and just looking to blow off some steam by killing themselves in an accident.
 (Come on, if you really want to die, you should have just bought a Ford Pinto!)

 This vehicle is in a way appreciated for its lack of beauty.
 Kind of a 70’s rebellion against conventional aesthetics, or the Viet Name War, or something profound like that.
-The Thing, or “Volkswagen type 181″ is a soft top rugged vehicle that reminds many of those army jeeps generals used to tear around in to yell at new recruits.
+The Thing, or “Volkswagen Type 181″ is a soft top rugged vehicle that reminds many of those army jeeps generals used to tear around to yell at new recruits.